 the new track.
 Unfortunately in August 2002 the club was forced to close

-once again due to Government Burocracy as new State Legislation was introduced
+once again due to Government Bureaucracy as new State Legislation was introduced

 that required the Club to be registered as an Amusement Device.
 This was